pbmanis/VCNModel/docs/datatable.rst

         Sets the end date for the data that will be displayed.
 If *None* is selected, the there is no end date, and the most recent simulation will be included in the table.

+    The following selections are implemented in the program, but have been removed from the list here as They are not necessary, given the `Filtering` group:

         `ModelType`
             Selects the *modelName* for models to be included in the Simulation Table.
 These are usually differing decoration patterns for ion channels.

         `Mode`
-        Not sure what this does; I never use it.
+            Not sure what this does anymore; I never use it.

         `Experiment`
             Selects the *Experiment* type that will be displayed.
 Experiments correspond to manipulations of either the pattern of inputs, or changes to the patterns of the inputs (e.g., using inputs that are all the same strength is selected by choosing `mean`).

         `Analysis`

         `Dendrites`
             Displays only simulations with a specific type of dendrite decoration.

 Analysis
 ^^^^^^^^